Aros-Technology-Studio/AST-Aros-Financial-Paradigm/01_coin_engine/payment_distribution.md

-# Reward Distribution Model for AST Node Infrastructure
+# Payment Distribution Model for AST Node Infrastructure

 ## Purpose

-This document outlines how rewards (generated from transaction fees and token-related operations) are distributed among actors participating in the decentralized infrastructure of AST.
+This document outlines how payments (generated from transaction fees and token-related operations) are distributed among actors participating in the decentralized infrastructure of AST.

-Rewards are distributed to:
+Payments are distributed to:
 - **Active processing nodes (Validators)**,
 - **Observation/standby nodes**,
 - **System reserves & sustainability pools**,